olcf-tutorials/hands_on_containers_on_frontier/README.md

 apptainer pull opensuse.sif docker://opensuse/leap:15.4
 ```

-better practice is to use full url to indicate which registry you are getting
+Better practice is to use full url to indicate which registry you are getting
 the image from.

 ```